taman0753/Web-Development/README.md

 # Web-Development
-Some basics of web development which include HTML , CSS ,JS and Bootstrap.
+Some basics of web development which include HTML , CSS ,JS.
 @AmanTyagi